 AI is transforming the web and software development industry by automating coding, enhancing cybersecurity, and optimizing user experience.

+a.
 AI-Assisted Software Development

 AI-powered tools assist developers by generating code, suggesting optimizations, and automating debugging.
 AI can analyze existing codebases and predict the best ways to optimize performance and reduce bugs.